-Non-disclosure agreements usually come in two different ways – a) they are drafted separately as a short form that everyone needs to sign or b) they are embedded within the working contract that the cast and crew sign when being enlisted.
+These agreements usually come in two different ways – a) they are drafted separately as a short form that everyone needs to sign or b) they are embedded within the working contract that the cast and crew sign when being enlisted.
 Since we’re looking at non-disclosure agreements as a separate legal mechanism, rather than as a clause in an existing contract, we’ve written a sample NDA that may be used as-is, or may be modified to better suit your needs!
-Our sample non-disclosure agreement for the field of cinema can be found below;
+Our sample NDA for the field of cinema can be found below:

 SAMPLE FILM NON-DISCLOSURE AGREEMENT

 As of the date _, this agreement, hereby titled the “Film Non-disclosure Agreement” will be enforceable upon signature.
 The parties contingent to the agreement are the “Producers” (The production company) ____ and “The recipient,” _ (This includes members who are forced to sign an NDA.)

 The recipient hereby agrees to never disclose any information that has not been made public regarding, but not limited to, the development, production, filming, and creation of the project titled “__” (movie name.)
 All rights of ownership and confidentiality will remain in the sole possession of the producers until they choose to waive said rights.

 In case of breach of the terms, conditions, and stipulations of this agreement, the recipient will be liable for breach of contract.
 Legal action will be taken in the case of a breach.
 If any stipulation becomes invalid by mutual agreement, the other stipulations will continue to be in place until the agreement is declared null and void.

 RECIPIENT SIGNATURE __